fishi0x01/tcp-metrics/README.md

 A tool to measure the round-trip time and bandwidth of a TCP connection with different methods.
 Bandwidth (or more precisely Goodput) is measured with the harmonic mean. rtt is measured via weighed moving average.

-Two methods to measure Goodput:
+Two methods implemented to measure Goodput:

 1.: by using the first socket.read() timestamp as the start time.

 2.: by using a later socket.read() timestamp as the start time (to avoid bursts and slow-start falsifying the estimate).

 For detailed information concerning the techniques applied please check out http://fishi.devtail.com/weblog/8/ .